 A pan of garlic butter dinner rolls on a wood table next to brown bowls of butter, garlic, and salt, a tan linen, and grey plates.

 There are some recipes that are completely worth skipping the convenience of a boxed version.
-For me those are cheesy garlic mashed potatoes, sausage cornbread stuffing, and of course, dinner rolls.
+For me those are cheesy garlic mashed potatoes, a really good sausage cornbread stuffing, and of course, dinner rolls.

 Homemade dinner rolls are just one of those things that people absolutely lose their minds over.
 And I’m one of them.
 Nothing beats homemade bread.
 I mean, who doesn’t love shoving a butter-slathered roll (or 5) into their face?